mvolfik/asset-server-cpp/README.md

 From the build folder, you can use the example configuration file with `./asset-server --config-file ../asset-server.cfg`.
 If you don't provide the `--config-file` argument, the server will look for a file named `asset-server.cfg` in the current working directory.

+### Run-time dependencies

+If you run the application on the same machine where you built it, you already have everything necessary.
+However, if you are building this elsewhere, and then copying it to a similar system without the project dependencies, you will need to install the shared libraries that this project links to: `libvips`, `libmagic`, `libssl` and `libstdc++`.
+The latter two are quite likely preinstalled.

+This project has no specific hardware dependencies (libvips does not require a GPU).
+It has been tested on `x86_64` and `aarch64` CPU architectures, and should generally run on any platform supported by the dependencies.

 ### Docker build

 Alternatively, if you have Docker/Podman installed, then you can run the server in a container without installing any dependencies on your host system.